bg719/UCCS-Social-Robotics/README.md

 * Creation of a framework to aid the development and implementation of advanced social robotic behaviors to support diagnostic and therapeutic applications
 * Development of a proof-of-concept behavior component to implement the specified social interactive drawing scenario

+# Getting Started
+Development has not yet begun, but come back soon for code and updates.
+In the meantime, please check out our [UCCS Social Robotics Wiki](https://github.com/ancient-sentinel/UCCS-Social-Robotics/wiki)!